Create a Yates account today!

-With tomatoes in full swing in December, here are some hints to keep them healthy and productive for many months:
+With tomatoes in full swing in December, here's how to keep them healthy and productive for many months:

-• Water tomatoes regularly to keep the soil moist (particularly with potted tomatoes) as water stress can reduce the harvest and make tomatoes prone to blossom end rot.
+Water tomatoes regularly to keep the soil moist (especially with potted tomatoes) as water stress can reduce the harvest; it can also increase the risk of blossom end rot.
 Calcium deficiency in the soil can also play a part in blossom end rot.
 Applying some Yates Hydrangea Pinking Liquid Lime Dolomite, which is a rich source of calcium, can help raise the soil calcium level and reduce the incidence of blossom end rot.

 Capsicums are always handy to have in your kitchen.
 Whether you eat them crunchy and raw in salads, marinate, stuff or roast them, or create flavoursome dips, stir fries and frittatas, they’re a versatile, healthy and vitamin rich vegie.